WasatchPhotonics/PySideApp/README.md

         Log from multiple processes on multiple platforms

     Executable building:
-        Use py2exe to build a distributable binary on Windows
+        Use pyinstaller to build a distributable binary on Windows

     Installer creation:
         Example InnoSetup configuration file for installer distribution.